njm64/zawk/README.md

 # zawk
 An Awk implementation of the Infocom Z-Machine.
 Supports Z3 files (e.g. Zork 1, Hitchhikers Guide to the Galaxy, etc).

-Works with original Awk, and GNU gawk.
-It doesn't yet work with mawk.
+Works with original Awk, GNU gawk, and mawk.

 Example
 -------